Free Consultation · Call 24/7

 • Distraction therapy to draw a child’s attention away from the involuntary movement

-New research suggests that a technique called deep brain stimulation, in which electrodes are implanted into the basal ganglia in order to stimulate them, may positively impact children with dyskinetic cerebral palsy.
+New research suggests that deep brain stimulation, a technique in which electrodes are implanted into the basal ganglia to stimulate them, may positively impact children with dyskinetic cerebral palsy.
 However, additional data is needed to determine the long-term benefits and risks of this form of treatment.

 Resources for Parents of Children with Dyskinetic Cerebral Palsy